jrossgit/jrossgit.github.io/_posts/2018-05-22-benelux2-the-hague.md

 ---
-layout: post
+layout: theme_park_report
+series: benelux
-title:  Duinrell and Drievliet - Day 2
+title:  Duinrell and Drievliet
 subtitle: In which parks begin with D and many roller coasters are brown
 date:   2018-05-22 +0100
 categories: [travel]